tcamick/rails-environment/README.md

-# gitlab-vm
+# Rails Enviroment for Personal Website

 ```
-A repository for setting up a rails enviroment for personal website
+A repository for setting up a rails enviroment for my personal website.
 ```

 ## Requirements